-Refugee status determination is a unit within the protection team whereby staff members are extensively trained in interviewing refugees to obtain information on the reasons why individuals have left their homes and are seeking asylum, to enable them to accurately determine whether an individual is a refugee or not.
+Refugee status determination is a unit within the protection team whereby staff members are extensively trained in interviewing whereby they conduct detailed interviews with individuals to obtain information on the reasons why they have left their homes and are seeking asylum, to enable them to accurately determine whether an individual is a refugee or not.

 I am registered with UNHCR Jordan.
 What is the next step?

 Following registration, you may receive an appointment for a Refugee Status Determination interview, depending on the needs identified in your case.
 Appointments will occur according to the interview schedule and will consider your own circumstances.